 We propose that attendees sample the local cuisine for lunch and dinner.
 There are more than 100 restaurants within walking distance of the Marriott.
-Within a block of the Marriott, Granby Station, a multi-ethnic food mall provides informal and inexpensive options for lunch.
 For dinner, it is also possible to use the local light rail system (the Tide) or take the ferry to Portsmouth for additional dining options.
 The tickets for the Tide and the ferry are $4.50 for an all-day pass, with the ferry landing located at Waterside.

 After Hours and Diversions